-Meals were the same everyday.
-For breakfast they had cornmeal mush, beans, and a bun.
+Meals were the same every day.
+For breakfast, they had cornmeal mush, beans, and a bun.
 Lunch was maize and beans, and dinner was beans and a bun.
 The food was good, but the POWs did not receive enough.
 One of the biggest problems facing Frank and the other new arrivals was the belief among the older residents that the new arrivals were stealing their food, their supplies, and making their lives worse by being there.
 This belief caused friction among the members of the two groups.

 The American doctors at the camp hospital could do little since he and they had few medical supplies.
 Many of the POWs who died in the camp died from treatable illnesses.
-The Japanese Army doctor, Jeichi Kumashima, denied the POWs Red Cross medicines that had been sent to the camp.
+The Japanese Army doctor, Jiechi Kumashima, denied the POWs Red Cross medicines that had been sent to the camp.
 The Chinese workers at the machine shop told the POWs there was a warehouse full of Red Cross supplies.
 Another Japanese doctor, Juro Oki, who was a civilian, smuggled medicine into the camp for the POWs.
 If he had been caught, he would have been shot.
 After the war, Kumashima was hanged for being guilty of war crimes.

 On August 16, 1945, American OSS officers parachuted into the camp.
 Three were Chinese-Americans and one was Japanese-American.
 They demanded to meet with the camp commandant.
 On August 20, Russian soldiers liberated the camp.
 The POWs were dropped food and medicine from B29s.
 They even dropped the POWs Walkie-talkies so that they could talk to the plane crews and tell them what they needed.

-On August 29, the POWs were evacuated from the camp and rode a trains to Dalain, China.
+On August 29, the POWs were evacuated from the camp and rode trains to Dalian, China.
 From there, they took a hospital ship to Okinawa before returning the Philippines for additional medical treatment.
 From the Philippines, he returned to the United States.
 He remained in the Army and returned to Japan, in 1950, during the Korean War as the commanding officer of a supply depot.
 At first he fired every employee who was Japanese.
 If he bumped into a Japanese civilian, he hit the person.
 As time passed he hated them less and spent 13 years in the Orient, “I had to start liking the Japanese because I had 257 of them working for me.
 They treated me like a king.
 They became very loyal to me.”
 Frank spent a total of 24 years training tank units and rose in rank to Captain.
 He retired in May 21, 1961, and moved to Palm Springs, Florida, after he retired, he worked for Butler Aviation as chief dispatcher at Palm Beach International Airport.

 When Frank was asked about the medals he had received from his time as a POW, he would point to the piece of steel that had been removed from his foot while a POW at Cabanatuan, and say that it was the only piece of metal that really meant something to him.
 Frank E. Riley passed away on May 2, 2003, in Palm Springs, Florida.
 He was buried at Lake Worth Memory Gardens, Lot 219, Space D, in Lake Worth, Florida.
-The photo, at the bottom of the page, was taken at Mukden, Manchuria, after Frank had been liberated by the Russians.
+The photo, at the bottom of the page, was taken at Mukden, Manchuria after Frank had been liberated by the Russians.